Introduction to Graphs

 Graphs represent things and their relationships to other things.
 In the language of graph theory, things are called nodes, and relationships between nodes are called edges.
 These structures are used to model many real-life systems, including road networks, protein interactions, and social networks.
 For example, on Instagram, users could be represented as nodes, and two friends could have an edge connecting them to represent their relationship.

-A network of buildings and roads represented as a graph A real road network can be modelled using a graph.
+A real road network can be modelled using a graph.
 Here, buildings are nodes and streets are edges.

 Types of Edges